Title

 The NTC establishes regulations for the registration and licensing of Satellite Television Receive Only (TVRO) stations, requiring both non-commercial and commercial operators to obtain necessary certificates and licenses, adhere to copyright laws, and comply with inspection protocols to ensure public service and safety.

-A TVRO Station is a station whereby sound and video signals are received directly from a satellite.
+It is a station where sound and video signals are received directly from a satellite.

-Both must pay a one-time registration fee of P5,000; Commercial TVRO must also pay an annual license fee of P2,000.
+Both pay a one-time registration fee of P5,000.
+Commercial TVRO then pays an annual license fee of P2,000.

-Applicants must apply from the NTC or any Regional Office by filling out the designated forms.
+The applicant must apply to the NTC or any Regional Office by accomplishing the prescribed forms for registration/licensing.

-Yes, it must be posted in a conspicuous place near the TVRO station's premises.
+Yes.
+The Registration Certificate or TVRO station license must be posted on a conspicuous place near the station premises.

 Analyze Cases Smarter, Faster